Buying Guide · 2026

 Physical keepsake / souvenir No Yes — credit-card sized pass

-Suitable for older travellers less comfortable with smartphones May require assistance More intuitive to present
+Suitable for travellers less comfortable with smartphones May require assistance More intuitive to present

 Every Purchase Option, Explained